feknall/famous-search-algorithms-for-missionaries-and-cannibals/README.md

 # famous-search-algorithms-for-missionaries-and-cannibals

 ## How to use
-Just clone the project and run each file that you want by python.
+Just clone the project and run any file that you want by python.